awaiskazmi/uibuddy/README.md

 ## Contributing

-If you're interested in contributing to NoCSS, please send us an email at [devs.awais@gmail.com](mailto:devs.awais@gmail.com) before submitting a pull request.
+If you're interested in contributing to UI Buddy, please send us an email at [devs.awais@gmail.com](mailto:devs.awais@gmail.com) before submitting a pull request.